-- students gain a sense of security in their school environment knowing that, where necessary, limits will be placed on their behaviour and that of others - misbehaviour is often a student's expression of underlying factors Educators take steps to understand the intent of students' behaviour and to respond to the underlying issues.
-This is done in collaboration with students and where appropriate with parents, always giving due consideration to the goal of developing greater relational behaviours.
+- some testing of limits is normal for students - students gain a sense of security in their school environment knowing that, where necessary, limits will be placed on their behaviour and that of others - misbehaviour is often a student's expression of underlying factors Educators take steps to understand the intent of students' behaviour and to respond to the underlying issues.
+This is done in collaboration with students and where appropriate with parents, always giving due consideration to the goal of developing greater relational behaviours. '

-3. EMBEDDED PRACTICE -- WHAT WE DO / KNOW
+3 EMBEDDED PRACTICE -- WHAT WE DO / KNOW